Economic Psychology of Corporate Behaviour

 Chapter 5: Corporate Behaviour: The Supply of Wrapped Impulse Ice-Cream

-ANTECEDENT STIMULI Relationships as Routes to Market: 1979–98 The UK impulse ice-cream market has a history of regulatory intervention.
+5. Corporate behaviour: the supply of wrapped impulse ice-cream ANTECEDENT STIMULI Relationships as Routes to Market: 1979–98 The UK impulse ice-cream market has a history of regulatory intervention.
 Three investigations similar to the one published in 2000 were reported by the Competition Commission, namely in 1979 (investigating 1976), in 1994 (investigating 1993) and the most recent, the third, in 1998 (investigating 1997).1 Figures 5.1 and 5.2 show the industry channel landscape from manufacturers to retailers in 1998 (and before) and 1999 (and after) respectively.
 Manufacturers engaged in a complex web of exchange-only, mutualityonly and mutuality-plus-exchange relationships (Figure 5.3), emitting behaviour resulting in utilitarian (sales volumes, revenues, profits, cash flow, marketing, distribution and operational costs) and informational (brand popularity, rates of brand sales, share of distribution market, retail penetration, market share, profitability, idle/excess capacity) benefits and costs.
 At the distribution tier, manufacturers used either of two intermediary services: pure logistics services which involved delivery from central storage to the retailer or wholesale services where distributors and/or wholesalers provided a range of value-added services including finding new customers.
 Access to the retail channel and, therefore, to final consumers was either direct (mutuality-plus-exchange relationships) circumventing wholesale services and delivering through integrated or outsourced logistical systems, or indirect (mutuality relationships) through either services.
 Historically, some manufacturers used exclusive distribution agreements, placing obstacles to rivals en route to retail outlets.
-At the retail level, manufacturers barred access to retail outlets through outlet exclusivity and to space within that outlet through full or partial freezer exclusivity.
-These three main strategies were supported by...
+At the retail level, manufacturers barred access to retail outlets through outlet exclusivity and to space within that outlet through full or partial...

 You are not authenticated to view the full text of this chapter or article.